Updated for Dragonflight Prepatch: 11/20/22

 - In Void Form

 Note that BFA Shadow Priest is very “spell 1, spell 2, spell 1, spell 2, spell 3, repeat”, except for refreshing your DoTs and the occasional cooldown.
-The rotation for Shadow Priest in Shadowlands is much more involved than its BFA iterations and should not be clicked through at all.
+The rotation for Shadow Priest in Dragonflight is much more involved than its BFA iterations and should not be clicked through at all.
 The focus is still on maintaining all 3 DoTs (including the returning Devouring Plague) and maximizing Void Bolt/Mind Blast casts, but SL Shadow Priest now has procs from Dark Thought and Dissonant Echoes to manage.
 Combined with a less-rigid talent tree, your rotation will also change drastically for aoe, dungeons or pvp.

 This will just be a rough list of things to keep in mind when doing your rotation: